johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 Every slot has a **leader check** that determines whether the node should create a block.
 In practice, the leader check may need the extraction of certain information from the ledger state.
 The chance of a node being elected as leader (authorized to generate a block) in the Ouroboros Praos consensus protocol, for example, is dependent on its stake, the node’s stake.

 The process of selecting between two competing chains is known as **chain selection**.
-The chain length is the most important selection criteria here, however other protocols may have extra requirements.
+The chain length[^39] is the most important selection criteria here, however other protocols may have extra requirements.
 Blocks, for example, are usually signed using a ‘hot’ key that lives on the server and created by a ‘cold’ key that never appears on any networked device.
 If the hot key is compromised, the node operator may create a new one using the cold key and ‘delegate’ to it.
-A consensus protocol will favor the newer hot key over two chains of similar length, ie. Each chain includes a tip signed by the same cold key but a different hot key.
+A consensus protocol will favor the newer hot key over two chains of similar length, ie. Each chain includes a tip[^40] signed by the same cold key but a different hot key.

 **Block validation** is primarily a ledger problem; checks such as ensuring all transaction inputs are accessible to prevent double spending are specified in the ledger layer.
 What’s within the blocks is mainly unknown to the consensus layer; in fact, it may not even be a cryptocurrency, but a distinct use of blockchain technology.
-IOG used the example of a Pokémon ledger on Ouroboros previously.
+IOG used the example of a Pokémon ledger[^41] on Ouroboros previously.
 However, block headers include a few items that are expressly designed to aid the consensus layer.

 **Node configuration**